codeworth-gh/PSPS/README.md

 ### Users Accounts

 Including "forgot password" and "invite user" flows, profile editing page, and logged-in only parts.
+Users can log on using their username _or_ email.
+Database constraints prevent duplicate entries.

 ### Site Navigation Tree and NavBar